Residential Life and Housing

 Grand Avenue Residence can accommodate 50 students, graduates and undergraduates, in a variety of apartment layouts.

-Pratt Institute’s most exciting housing option, the Townhouses are remodeled historic row houses located near the center of campus.
+The Townhouses are remodeled historic row houses located near the center of campus.
 Six students reside in each house in single rooms on three floors.
 Each house is coed and offers a full kitchen, living room, parlor, backyard area, and basement.
 Each room is provided with the standard campus furniture (bed, armoire, dressers, desk, chair, and bookshelf).
-Amenities include CATV and internet access.
 Preference for this housing option, which accommodates 120 upperclass students, is given to junior- and senior-level students.

 Willoughby Residence Hall